enquiries@bramleyengineering.co.uk

 How long do you need to keep LOLER records?

 We know it can be difficult to keep up with multiple LOLER inspections for various equipment so we’ve created reminders for our clients that will prompt you to book your LOLER inspections in time for all your lifting tools and accessories.
-Schedule your LOLER inspections with us today
+Schedule your LOLER inspections with us today.

-Who can do LOLER inspections?
+Who can carry out LOLER inspections?

-Regulations state that a ‘competent person’ should be nominated by the employer to carry out LOLER thorough examinations based on his or her level of training, knowledge, and experience of the equipment, defects, testing methods, and fault diagnosis in order to meet the criteria of a qualified LOLER inspector.
-A ‘competent person’ must be independent of the employer’s line management and cannot be the same person who undertakes routine maintenance of the equipment
+Regulations state that a ‘competent person’ should be nominated by the employer to carry out LOLER thorough examinations.
+A ‘competent person’ is based on his or her level of training, knowledge, and experience of the equipment, defects, testing methods, and fault diagnosis in order to meet the criteria of a qualified LOLER inspector.

 Related post